A Divorce Timeline: How Long Will My Divorce Take?

 1. Starting the Divorce Legal Process

-To start the divorce, one of the spouses gets a lawyer (or they may choose to represent themselves), who writes up a divorce petition (also known as a complaint).
+To start the divorce, one of the spouses hires a lawyer to draft a divorce petition, also known as a complaint.
 A divorce petition is a legal document that says why the spouse wants a divorce and how he or she wants to settle finances, custody, and other issues.

 A family law attorney will help you navigate this aspect of the process.
 An attorney will also advise you if a legal separation is necessary while the divorce proceeds.
 A legal separation can establish child custody and child support or spousal support during the divorce.